Introduction to electromagnetism: Conductors

 In some materials, the electrons are bound to the atomic nuclei and so are not free to move around but the energy required to set them free is low.
 In these materials, called semiconductors, the conductivity is low at low temperatures but as the temperature is increased the electrons gain more thermal energy and the conductivity increases.
-Silicon is an example of a semiconductors that can be used to create solar panels which become more conductive the more energy they receive from photons from the sun.
+Silicon is an example of a semiconductors that can be used to create solar cells which become more conductive the more energy they receive from photons from the sun.

 Superconductors are materials that exhibit little to no resistance to the flow of electrons when cooled below a certain critical temperature.
 Superconductivity can only be explained by the quantum mechanical Pauli exclusion principle which states that no two fermions (an electron is a type of fermion) can occupy exactly the same quantum state.
 In superconductors, below a certain temperature the electrons form boson bound pairs which do not follow this principle and this means that all the electrons can fall to the same energy level and move together uniformly in a current.